anishsarangi/The-First-One/README.md

 # The-First-One
 Chrome Extension.
-Get a message in the console when hover a link.
+Get a message in the console when you hover a link.
 More will be updated soon.